TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ## Research

-As always I did some research 📜, this part also contains discoveries I made along the project.
+As always for big projects, I started by doing some research 📜, this part also contains discoveries and light-bulb moments I had during the project.

 ### AES/EBU

-I mentioned that ultranet is based on AES/EBU so let's start there, how the hell does this work.
+I mentioned that ultranet is based on AES3 also known as AES/EBU so let's start there, how the hell does this work and where do we start.
-Well AES3 is a standard, related standards include IEC60958 and AES-2id

-{{<todo>}} More information is need on the specification other documents {{</todo>}}
+The [Audio Engineering Society (AES)](https://www.aes.org/), is a professional society devoted exclusively to audio technology.
+Alongside other groups like the [European Broadcasting Union (EBU)](https://www.ebu.ch/) they standardize different technologies in the audio/broadcasting area.

+This article will deal with AES3, but other standards like AES67 (the base for audio over IP).
+Newer standard are behind a paywall, fortunatly AES3 is as older than me, it was first published in 1985 and was revised in 1992, 2003 and 2009 that means that we can find semi-recent leaked PDFs without much diffculty.

+Moreover there is a bunch of other documents that talk about this:
+  - [AES/EBU EG](https://tech.ebu.ch/docs/other/aes-ebu-eg.pdf) - Engineering Guidelines - (The AES/EBU audio interface)
+  - [EBU Tech 3250-2004](https://tech.ebu.ch/docs/tech/tech3250.pdf) - Specification of the digital audio interface (The AES/EBU interface)
+  - [IEC60958](https://webstore.iec.ch/en/publication/62829) - Digital audio interface - Part 1: General
+  - AES-2id - Guidelines for the use of the AES3 interface

 #### Electrical

 AES3 can by transmitted over two main kinds of connections:
-- **IEC60958 Type I**: It uses balanced, three-conductor, 110-ohm twisted pair cabling with XLR connectors.
+- **IEC60958 Type I**: This defines a balanced, three-conductor, 110-ohm twisted pair cable with XLR connectors.
 Type I connections are most often used in professional installations and are considered the standard connector for AES3
-- **IEC60958 Type II**: Which defines an unbalanced electrical or optical interface for consumer electronics applicationsbased on S/PDIF which in iteslf is based on the original AES/EBU work.
+- **IEC60958 Type II**: It defines an unbalanced electrical or optical interface for consumer electronics applications.
+This implmentation is the one used by S/PDIF.
 S/PDIF and AES3 are interchangeable at the protocol level, but differ at the physical level (voltage / impedances).
 - **BNC connectors**: AES/EBU signals can also be run using an unbalanced 75-ohm coaxial cable.
 The unbalanced version has a very long transmission distance as opposed to the 150 meters maximum for the balanced version.
 The AES-3id standard defines a 75-ohm BNC electrical variant of AES3.

-From the `EBU Tech 3250-2004 Specification of the digital audio interface (AES/EBU)` document, we can get a bunch of information about the electrical characteristics of AES3, which boils down in my opigion to the most important being that the system needs an impedance of 110 Ohm ± 20% with an amplitude that lies between 2 and 7 V peak-to-peak.
+From the `EBU Tech 3250-2004` document, we can get a bunch of information about the electrical characteristics of AES3, which boils down in my opigion to the most important being that the system needs an impedance of 110 Ohm ± 20% with an amplitude that lies between 2 and 7 V peak-to-peak.

 #### Encoding